jaskipper/keystatic/MAINTAINING_FORK.md

 Troubleshooting
 - Git install fails to load built files: ensure `prepare` ran.
 Run `pnpm -w build` in this repo and re‑install.
 - Admin list doesn’t reflect default sort: confirm your collection sets `defaultSort` and that the `column` is either `'slug'|'status'` or present in `columns`.
+- Custom page 404s: confirm the page key exists in `ui.pages`; add it to `ui.navigation` so it appears in the sidebar/dashboard.